Authored by the expert who managed and guided the team behind the South Korea Property Pack

 How will new infrastructure projects affect property prices in Busan over 5 years?

-The top three major infrastructure projects expected to impact property prices in Busan over the next five years are the North Port Redevelopment, the Gadeokdo New Airport (now targeting 2035 completion), and ongoing transit improvements connecting job hubs to residential districts.
+The three major infrastructure projects most likely to impact Busan residential property prices over the next five years are the North Port Redevelopment (city-led urban regeneration), the Gadeokdo New Airport (now targeting a 2035 opening), and ongoing urban rail and transit improvements connecting outer districts to the city core.

 How will population growth and other factors impact property values in Busan in 5 years?

-The property types and areas that will benefit most from these demographic trends are well-located apartments in livable districts like Dongnae-gu, Haeundae-gu, and Suyeong-gu, where convenience and lifestyle appeal align with the preferences of an aging but still active population.
+The property types and areas that benefit most from these demographic trends are smaller, well-located apartments in central districts like Dongnae-gu and Busanjin-gu, where walkability, transit access, and healthcare proximity align with what both downsizing seniors and young urban professionals are looking for.

 We made this infographic to show you how property prices in South Korea compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.